Russian Revolution: Historiography

+Nikita Khrushchev, Stalin's successor, argued that Stalin's regime differed greatly from the leadership of Lenin in his "Secret Speech", delivered in 1956.
+He was critical of the cult of the individual which was constructed around Stalin whereas Lenin stressed "the role of the people as the creator of history".
+He also emphasized that Lenin favored a collective leadership which relied on personal persuasion and recommended the removal of Stalin from the position of General Secretary.
+Khrushchev contrasted this with the "despotism" of Stalin which require absolute submission to his position and also highlighted that many of the people who were later annihilated as "enemies of the party", "had worked with Lenin during his life".
+He also contrasted the "severe methods" used by Lenin in the "most necessary cases" as a "struggle for survival" during the Civil War with the extreme methods and mass repressions used by Stalin even when the Revolution was "already victorious".

 Views from the west were mixed.
 Socialists and labor organizations tended to support the October Revolution and the Bolshevik seizure of power.
 On the other hand, western governments were mortified.
-Western leaders, and later some academics concluded that the Russian Revolution only replaced one form of tyranny, (Tsarism) with another (communism).
+Western leaders, and later some academics concluded that the Russian Revolution only replaced one form of tyranny (Tsarism), with another (communism).
 Initially, the Bolsheviks were tolerant of opposing political factions.
 Upon seizing state power, they organized a parliament, the Russian Constituent Assembly.
-On November 25, an election was held.
+On 25 November, an election was held.
 Despite the Bolsheviks being the party that overthrew the Provisional Government and organizing the assembly, they lost the election.
 Rather than govern as a coalition, the Bolsheviks banned all political opposition.
 Historians point to this as the start of communist authoritarianism.
-Conservative historian, Robert Service, states, "he (Lenin) aided the foundations of dictatorship and lawlessness.
+Conservative historian Robert Service states, "he (Lenin) aided the foundations of dictatorship and lawlessness.
 He had consolidated the principle of state penetration of the whole society, its economy and its culture.
 Lenin had practiced terror and advocated revolutionary amoralism."
 Lenin allowed for certain disagreement and debate but only within the highest organs of the Bolshevik party, and practicing democratic centralism.
 The RSFSR and later the Soviet Union continued to practice political repression until its dissolution in 1991.